 • Improvisation, composition and theory, if requested and when necessary

 • There's no need for you to be able to read music!
-We can use tab which is very easy to learn and use
+We can use tab which is very easy to learn and use, most of my students do develop a desire to read notation though.

 • Lessons for all players of all levels